← Back to all blogs

-This article shows how optimising your CI/CD pipeline reduces friction, cuts costs and builds resilience, turning what many view as ‘engineering plumbing’ into a true strategic asset.
+This article shows how optimising your CI/CD pipeline cuts friction, reduces costs and strengthens resilience, turning what many view as ‘engineering plumbing’ into a true strategic asset.

 The hidden costs of a poor CI/CD pipeline